persa188/ffrestore/README.md

 >> chmod 777 ./ffrestore.sh
 >> ./ffrestore.sh

-yous should then be OK to open firefox.
+you should then be OK to open firefox.